NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 Section 10 of the voltage regulator data sheet has detailed instruction for layout your power supply.
 Follow them as closely as possible.
 Your 0805 caps are not quite small enough to do exactly what they request, but you can come close.

+Be sure that the decoupling capacitors on the output of the voltage regulator are close to the regulator, close to each other, and connect directly to the `3V3` pour in layer 15 and all three `GND` pours (layers 1, 2, and 16) through vias situated close to the capacitor's SMDs.

 Simultaneously satisfying all these constraints will require careful thought and planning.
 In particular, these constraint will affect how you layout the power and ground pours.

 The traces from the battery to the jumper should be in your high-current net class (see below) as should `BAT_GND` and `VBAT`.